dda-derek-wendell/Documentation/_entries/1300_disableduplicate.md

 title: Disable Duplicate Detection
 ---

+>Salesforce provides standard duplicate rules for business and person accounts, contacts, and leads.
+A duplicate rule defines what happens when a user views a record with duplicates or starts creating a duplicate record.
+The default Salesforce duplicate rules may be too strict, and may interfere with prospecting similar records.

 >The user has two options: (1) disable duplicate detection for all users or (2)) disable duplicate detection for the only the user who installed the package (this is the user new fields will be added as)
 **Click Setup**
 Type "Duplicate Rules" into quick find / search box.